KOMKO190/KOMKO190/README.md

 ### Hey!
 My name is Luka, but I'm known as komko.

-- 🔭 I'm learning C and Godot Engine.
+- 🔭 I'm learning C, C# and Godot Engine.
 - 🐍 My main language is Python.

 ### Social Media: